Northrop Grumman Pegasus: Carrier aircraft

-The carrier aircraft (initially a NASA B-52, now an L-1011 owned by Northrop Grumman) serves as a booster to increase payloads at reduced cost.
-12000 m is only about 4% of a low Earth orbital altitude, and the subsonic aircraft reaches only about 3% of orbital velocity, yet by delivering the launch vehicle to this speed and altitude, the reusable aircraft replaces a costly first-stage booster.
+The carrier aircraft (initially a NASA B-52, now an L-1011 owned by Northrop Grumman) served as a booster to increase payloads at reduced cost.
+12000 m is only about 4% of a low Earth orbital altitude, and the subsonic aircraft reached only about 3% of orbital velocity, yet by delivering the launch vehicle to this speed and altitude, the reusable aircraft replaced a costly first-stage booster.
+Notably, the atmosphere at 39,000 feet is roughly one quarter as dense as the atmosphere at sea level, eliminating much of the drag a ground-launched rocket would experience climbing through thick air.

 In October 2016, Orbital ATK announced a partnership with Stratolaunch Systems to launch Pegasus-XL rockets from the giant Scaled Composites Stratolaunch, which could launch up to three Pegasus-XL rockets on a single flight.